peterxjang/peterxjang.github.io/posts/2021-02-05_Ortholinear-Keyboards-A-Gentle-Introduction.md

 ### Customizing the keyboard firmware

 The XD75re can be customized using the [QMK firmware](https://docs.qmk.fm), which is an open source keyboard firmware project that enables complete customization of your keyboard.
 If you are a programmer, you can write custom C code to program your keyboard down to each keypress.
-If you are not a programmer, no worries - they provide an online graphical configuration tool which is much more user friendly:
+If you are not a programmer, no worries - they provide an online graphical configuration tool which is much more user friendly.
+This tutorial by [MechMerlin](https://www.youtube.com/channel/UCdfrYMwAJ8LHvy8-j_WIxAw) walks you through every step:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-imgglzDMdY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>